 The Accreditation Committee expects that the education provider will regularly monitor and review the program and the effectiveness of its implementation.
-The education provider is expected to engage with, and consider the views of, representatives of the medical radiation practice profession, students, graduates, lecturers, work-integrated learning supervisors, employers and other health professionals when relevant.
+The education provider is expected to engage with, and consider the views of, representatives of the Chinese medicine profession, students, graduates, lecturers, work-integrated learning supervisors, prospective employers and other health professionals when relevant.